ibm-cloud-docs/loadbalancer-service/managing-lb.md

 You can edit your configuration or monitor your service performance by clicking on the load balancer name in the load balancer summary page.

 The **fully-qualified domain name (FQDN) address** of your load balancer instance can be seen by clicking on the **Details** button.
 Your end-users are able to connect to your application using this FQDN address.

 The public and private IP address(es) of the load balancer service are not exposed to the outside world; only the FQDN address is exposed.
 {: note}

-The **Details** dropdown also displays the type, location and logging enablement of the load balanncer.
+The **Details** dropdown also displays the type, location and logging enablement of the load balancer.

 <img src="images/CLB_overview_page_PUP.png" alt="drawing" style="width: 800px;"/>